https://invisible-island.net/ncurses/man/

 success.

-Functions that return pointers return NULL on error.
+Functions that return pointers return a null pointer on failure.

 ncurses defines several error conditions.